ankushmohite/K8s_notes/Kubernetes.md

 ## Deployment

 Deployment is used to deploy and manage your applications.
-It creates and manages ReplicaSets and also supports rolling updates and rollbacks.
+It will creates and manages ReplicaSets and also supports rolling updates and rollbacks.

 ## ReplicaSet